-Prize expense for the draw games of Powerball, Mega Millions, Lotto America, Pick 3 Plus, and Pick 4 Plus is based on the overall prize payout per the game design, while prize expense for Roadrunner Cash, Pick 3, Pick 4, Fast Play, and Lucky Numbers Bingo is determined by the prizes won for each drawing or game.
+Prize expense for the draw games of Powerball, Mega Millions, Lotto America, Roadrunner Cash, Pick 3 Plus, and Pick 4 Plus is based on the overall prize payout per the game design, while prize expense for Pick 3, Pick 4, and Fast Play is determined by the prizes won for each drawing or game.
 The prizes included in the prize structure for each instant game printed determine prize expense for instant games.
 In general, prize expense increases or decreases from year to year relative to the increases or decreases in sales for each Lottery product and the prize structures of the games.

-In fiscal year 2021 the overall prize payout decreased by 2.26%, while in fiscal year 2020 the overall prize payout decreased by 0.50%.
-The decreases in the two fiscal years are primarily due to an overall decrease of 2.96% from 58.70% to 55.74% on instant game payout in fiscal year 2021 and of 2.67% from 61.37% to 58.70% on instant game payout in fiscal year 2020, as well as changes in both Powerball and Mega Millions sales, which have an average 50% payout.
+In fiscal year 2022, the overall prize payout for instant and drawing games increased by 1.39% from 54.26% to 55.65%, while in fiscal year 2021 the overall prize payout decreased by 2.26% from 56.52% to 54.26%.
+The changes for the two fiscal years are primarily due to an overall increase of 3.23% from 55.74% to 58.97% for instant game payout in fiscal year 2022 and an overall decrease of 2.96% from 58.70% to 55.74% on instant game payout in fiscal year 2021, mixed in with changes in sales for instant tickets, Powerball and Mega Millions sales.
+Powerball and Mega Millions have an average 50% payout for each game.